Topological Vertex for Symmetric matter: Introduction

 The main novelty in our topological vertex prescription for the O7$^+$-plane consists of two essential ingredients: (i) the explicit construction utilizing the $\mathbb{Z}_2$ orbifold fixed point attached to an NS-brane, and (ii) the introduction of a new vertex associated with the intersection between a ($p,1$) 5-brane and the monodromy cut of the O7$^+$-plane.
 Taken together, our formalism establishes a systematic framework for computing partition functions for 5d $\mathcal{N}=1$ supersymmetric SU($N)_k$ gauge theories with a symmetric hypermultiplet, as well as SO($2N$) gauge theories.

+There are other topological vertex formulations in the presence of orientifold planes in CY3.
+For instance, the real topological string~\cite{Walcher:2007qp, Krefl:2009md, Krefl:2009mw} is constructed for toric CY 3-folds with $\mathbb{Z}_2$ orientifolds.
+In contrast, our formulation of the topological vertex with orientifolds is specifically designed for 5-brane web diagrams containing an O7-plane (or an O5-plane in earlier works), and thus differs from the real topological vertex.
+The distinctions between the two approaches are discussed in Appendix~\ref{sec:App-RTV}.

 The paper is organized as follows.
 In section~\ref{sec:reformulation}, we recast the Nekrasov instanton partition function for 5d $\mathcal{N}=1$ SU$(N)_k$ gauge theory at Chern-Simons level $k$ with a symmetric hypermultiplet into a form suitable for our new topological vertex formalism.
 Section~\ref{sec:O7-vertex} introduces our proposal for the topological vertex formalism for the O7$^+$-plane, where we construct two novel vertices--the $\mathbb{Z}_2$-vertex and the FD-vertex--that together enable the computation of the partition function for SU$(N)_k$ gauge theory with a symmetric hypermultiplet.
-In section~\ref{sec:conclusion}, we summarize our result and discuss potential future directions.
-Notation, conventions, and identities used in the paper are detailed in Appendix~\ref{sec:App}.
+In section~\ref{sec:conclusion}, we summarize our results and discuss potential future directions.
+The notation, conventions, and identities used in the paper are detailed in Appendix~\ref{sec:App}.
+We compare the differences between our topological vertex with an O7-plane and the real topological vertex \cite{Walcher:2007qp, Krefl:2009md, Krefl:2009mw} in Appendix~\ref{sec:App-RTV}.